Diverse multicultural students celebrating graduation

 Eligibility at a Glance

 Dual enrollment is designed for students who are ready to take the next step.
-Readiness is assessed through feedback from teachers, counselors, parents, and the students themselves.
+Readiness is assessed collaboratively through feedback from your teachers, counselors, parents, and the students themselves, we provide the assessment framework.

 To Get Started